-Chemical peel, also known a chemexfoliation or derma-peeling, is a technique that uses a chemical solution to improve and smooth the texture of the facial skin by removing its damaged outer layers.
+Chemical (face) peel, also known as chemexfoliation or derma-peeling, is a facial resurfacing technique that uses a chemical solution to improve and smooth the texture of the facial skin by removing its damaged outer layers.

 Dermatologists and surgeons at Cleveland Clinic Cosmetic & Plastic Surgery Center apply precise formulas adjusted to your facial needs.
 Chemical peels are a way to promote the growth of a new layer of skin that is smoother and younger-looking.

 Am I candidate for a chemical (face) peel?

 Chemical peel is most commonly performed for cosmetic reasons – to enhance your appearance and self-confidence – but it may also be recommended to remove pre-cancerous skin growths or soften acne facial scars.
 The best way to determine if you are a candidate for a chemical peel is through a consultation with an expert at Cleveland Clinic Cosmetic & Plastic Surgery Center.